haughty

 Will we allow those that would steal your security from you so that they may make you cower in fear since the lawless will become more emboldened?

-If the answer to these questions is “yes, yes, yes and no.” Then we should humble ourselves and swallow our pride and push the button for that person that is most likely not to cause those very thinks I just mentioned form taking place.
+If the answer to these questions is “yes, yes, yes and no.” Then we should humble ourselves and swallow our pride and push the button for that person that is most likely not to cause those very things I just mentioned form taking place.
 These very things which are guaranteed under Hilary Clinton.

 Romans 12:1 – And so, dear brothers and sisters, I plead with you to give your bodies to God because of all he has done for you.
 Let them be a living and holy sacrifice—the kind he will find acceptable.
 This is truly the way to worship him.
 2 Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.
 3 Because of the privilege and authority God has given me, I give each of you this warning: Don’t think you are better than you really are.
 Be honest in your evaluation of yourselves, measuring yourselves by the faith God has given us.